node-ts/bus-starter/README.md

 This starter project contains the following packages preconfigured and in a runnable state:

 * `@node-ts/bus-core` - The core service bus that manages sending, routing, dispatch, retries etc
-* `@node-ts/bus-workflow` - Enables workflow/saga definitions to be written that coordinate higher-order business processes
-* `@node-ts/logger-core` - A generic log abstraction that allows consumers to use their preferred logger
-* `@node-ts/logger-winston` - An adapter used to log messages using winston
-* `inversify` - An IoC framework for Typescript used to manage dependency injection

 ## Installation

 This repository should be cloned or forked into your own repository: